Cynicrom/NTU-GPA-Calculator/README.md

 # NTU GPA Calculator
-A simple command line semester gpa calculator for National Taiwan University.
+A simple command line gpa calculator for National Taiwan University.
 Useful for checking if your gpa had been calculated by the school's system correctly.

 ## Instructions
 1. Compile the program